 Programming/ Debugging your code:

 Microchip PIC micros can be programmed and debugged directly from the IDE without having to use any other tools (that is if you are using one of the standard programmer or their clone).
 If you happen to be using one of those third party tools with serial interface, I’m afraid you have reached an impasse here.
 Programmer ToolBox On the top you will see a set of icons like this one here.
 It’s the build and program window.
-This the window that you will most probably work with all the time.
+This is the window that you will most probably work with most of the time.
 The icons based on the numbers given to them are explained below.

 - Build - This is used to build your project.
 It builds those parts that was changes since the last buld.